nicolasbontemps/CitaBEREL/README.md

 # CitaBEREL - Hebrew Biblical Citation Detection – Inference Script
-CitaBEREL is a finetuned BERT model for detecting Biblical quotations in Tannaitic Rabbinic Hebrew.
+CitaBEREL is a finetuned BERT model for detecting Biblical quotations in Rabbinic Litterature.
 This repository provides a command-line script to run **token-level inference**

-**biblical citations in Hebrew texts**.

-The model operates at the **token level** and is applied to CSV files where each row corresponds to a word (or token) in the original text.
+The model is applied to CSV files where each row corresponds to a word (or token) in the original text.

 👉 **Model weights** are hosted on Hugging Face:
 https://huggingface.co/nbontemps/CitaBEREL

 ---

-## Repository structure

-├─ README.md
-├─ requirements.txt
-└─ scripts/
-   └─ Cita_Berel_inference.py

 ## Installation